Charlie9009/CI_PP2_UPM/README.md

 ### Design

 * Because my site was going to focus on a game with American presidents I wanted to have a design with an American touch to it.
 Therefor I chose the US flag for my background as well as the background for my game cards.
+So the US flag was the base of my design choices in this project.

 #### Colors

 * Most of the colors I went with were based on the American flag.
 So there are alot of red and white throughout the site.

 * I gave the restart button a black background to make it stick out a bit more so it would be easier to spot.

+* Because my form was already more of a read color I wanted the form validation modal to stick out a bit more, hence why I chose a darker color.

 #### Fonts